meldaw84/-The-offecial-GROMACS-molecular-simulation-toolkit./docs/user-guide/mdp-options.rst

       Optimize the target distribution based on the AWH friction metric.
 Regions with high friction (long autocorrelation times) will be sampled more.
-This modification can be used with any :mdp:`awh1-target` types and is applied after user provided target distribution modifications (:mdp:`awh1-user-data`), if any.
-If :mdp-value:`awh1-growth=exp-linear` the target distribution optimization starts
+This modification can be used with any :mdp:`awh1-target` types and is applied after user provided target distribution modifications (:mdp:`awh1-user-data`), too, if any.
+If :mdp-value:`awh1-growth=exp-linear`, the target distribution optimization starts
       after leaving the initial phase.

 .. mdp:: awh1-ndim